Leicester: Name

 The name of Leicester comes from Old English.
 It is first recorded in Latinised form in the early ninth century as Legorensis civitatis and in Old English itself in an Anglo-Saxon Chronicle entry for 924 as Ligera ceastre (and, in various spellings, frequently thereafter).
 In the Domesday Book of 1086, it is recorded as Ledecestre.

 The first element of the name is the name of a people, the Ligore (whose name appears in Ligera ceastre in the genitive plural form); their name came in turn from the river Ligor (now the River Soar), the origin of whose name is uncertain but thought to be from Brittonic (possibly cognate with the name of the Loire).

 The second element of the name is the Old English word ceaster ("(Roman) fort, fortification, town", itself borrowed from Latin castrum).

 A list of British cities in the ninth-century History of the Britons includes one Cair Lerion; Leicester has been proposed as the place to which this refers (and the Welsh name for Leicester is Caerlŷr).
 But this identification is not certain.

-Based on the Welsh name (given as Kaerleir), Geoffrey of Monmouth proposes a king Leir of Britain as an eponymous founder in his Historia Regum Britanniae (12th century).
+Based on the Welsh name (given as Kaerleir), Geoffrey of Monmouth proposed a king Leir of Britain as an eponymous founder in his Historia Regum Britanniae (12th century).

 History

 Prehistory

 Leicester is one of the oldest cities in England, with a history going back at least two millennia.
-The native Iron Age settlement encountered by the Romans at the site seems to have developed in the 2nd or 1st centuries BC.
-Little is known about this settlement or the condition of the River Soar at this time, although roundhouses from this era have been excavated and seem to have clustered along roughly 8 ha of the east bank of the Soar above its confluence with the Trent.
+The native Iron Age settlement encountered by the Romans at the site seems to have developed in the 2nd or 1st centuries BC, around a century or so before the arrival of the Romans.
+Little is known about this settlement or the condition of the River Soar at this time, although roundhouses from this era have been excavated and seem to have clustered along roughly 8 ha of the east bank of the Soar.
 This area of the Soar was split into two channels: a main stream to the east and a narrower channel on the west, with a presumably marshy island between.
 The settlement seems to have controlled a ford across the larger channel.
 The later Roman name was a latinate form of the Brittonic word for "ramparts" (cf. Gaelic rath and the nearby villages of Ratby and Ratcliffe), suggesting the site was an oppidum.
 The plural form of the name suggests it was initially composed of several villages.
 The Celtic tribe holding the area was later recorded as the "Coritanians" but an inscription recovered in 1983 showed this to have been a corruption of the original "Corieltauvians".
 The Corieltauvians are believed to have ruled over roughly the area of the East Midlands.